 choreography used different levels, from floor to air, and was mostly concerned

-with cleanness of execution, in which aspect Jose Garcia Ignacio excelled.
+with cleanness of execution, in which aspect Jason Garcia Ignacio excelled.

 However, watching both Christian von Howard, one of Mr. Gwirtzman’s original

 company members, and Simone Stevens, formerly a student of Mr. Gwirtzman, one

 could see that there exists the possibility of using these same movements to

 express texture and even emotional subtext.
 Both of these dancers infused